GabrielSalla/sentinela/docs/http_server.md

 # Interaction routes
 These routes are available only when the container deployment includes the **Controller** component.

+## Dashboard
+**`/dashboard`**

+Serves a simple dashboard interface, providing a quick way to create, enable or disable and change the monitors code.

 ## List monitors
 **`GET /monitors/list`**